 The platform is web-based, and you won’t have to deal with any local installations.

-2. Trade Ideas: Best AI-Powered Backtesting Software
+2. Trade Ideas – Best Backtesting Software for Day Traders

 The backtesting functionality is called OddsMaker and is integrated as a separate module within the Trade-Ideas stock scanner.
 It is included in the Trade Ideas Premium subscription and can be purchased separately.